kintohub/kintohub-docs/docs/getting-started.md

 ### Tag Latest Commit

+*For more details and screenshots about tagging latest commit read more [here](tagging-a-commit.md)*

 After creating the Kintoblock, when you are in the Kintoblock manage page, navigate to the branch that you added your code to.
 And go to the **Commits** section.

 Make sure that the last commit you had is in recent commits and wait until it successfully builds. *(you have to refresh the page to get the latest build status update)*.